TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Experiments

-For TUNeS as well as for the baselines, we measured model latency and peak GPU memory allocation in offline mode on synthetic feature sequences with a length of 450, 900, 1800, 3600, and 7200 frames.
+For TUNeS and for the baselines, we measured model latency and peak GPU memory allocation in offline mode.
+Here, we used synthetic feature sequences, which are randomly initialized tensors of dimension $T \times 2048$, with a length $T$ of 450, 900, 1800, 3600, and 7200 frames.
 Fig.~\ref{fig:performance} presents the mean of 1000 measurements, after taking 100 measurements for warm-up.

-\subsection{Comparison to the state of the art}
+\subsubsection{Comparison to the state of the art}

 We compare the results of TUNeS, trained on features with maximum context $L = 64$, with previously reported results on the 40:40 split (Tables~\ref{tab:sota_online}~and~\ref{tab:sota_offline}).
 Here, the feature extractor with $L=64$ and TUNeS were re-trained on all of the first 40 videos in Cholec80.
 Due to the lack of a validation set, we selected the model after the last epoch for testing.
-To improve convergence, we continuously reduced the learning rate during training, following a cosine annealing schedule \cite{loshchilov2016sgdr}.

-For comparisons on the 40:20:20 split, we did not perform additional training and tuning on the validation set.
-Instead, we simply evaluated the models trained for the 40:40 split on the last 20 videos in Cholec80.
+To improve convergence, we continuously reduced the learning rate during training, following a \emph{cosine annealing} schedule \cite{loshchilov2016sgdr}.
+For comparisons on the 40:20:20 split, we evaluated the models trained for the 40:40 split on the last 20 videos in Cholec80.